pulumi/docs/reference/service/saml-okta.md

 <p><!-- space between table and text --></p>
-In addition, there are two attribute statements that can optionally be provided so that users who log in with their Okta credentials will have proper user names.
+In addition, there are two attribute statements that can optionally be provided so that users who sign in with their Okta credentials will have proper user names.

 | Attribute | Value |
 | --------- | ----- |